yeokm1/intro-to-rpi/README.md

 #Software required:

 SSH client on computer connected to same subnet as Raspberry Pi.
 Mac/Linux normally comes with an SSH client by default.
-Windows users can dowload the [Putty installer](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+Windows users can download the [Putty installer](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).